 But they cannot hear us in the noise.
 They will have to ask themselves: “Is the value of my life greater than the value of declaring Jesus where He is not known?”
 Nearly all will say, “Yes!”

 Maybe some will decide that telling us of Jesus is worth more.

 Teaching us of Jesus may cost them their lives.
 Aren’t we remote people dangerous?
-Certainly it will cost them their wealth, their worldly future and their health!
+Certainly, it must cost them their wealth, their worldly future and their health.

 The competition for a missionary is fierce.
 How can we get someone to come tell our village about God?

-Last year a man threatened to cut off his finger in grief if a missionary would not come tell his people about God.
-Even now nobody knows enough of His language to tell him of those abstract things like heaven, forgiveness, holiness, judgment, mercy, peace, faith, hope, love and eternal life.
+A man threatened to cut off his finger in grief if a missionary would not come tell his people about God.
+Even now nobody knows enough of His language to tell him of those abstract things like heaven, forgiveness, holiness, judgment, mercy, peace, faith, hope, grace, love and eternal life.